LuisaConsiglieri/FocalLaserAblationStudy/Description.md

 ### [RadialGraphics_breast.m](FluenceGraphicalRepresentations/RadialGraphics_breast.m)

+This script plots Figures 3a and 4a, under the function [data_operating.m](Data/data_operating.m) with t_diode = 10 ps and t_diode = 1 ps, respectively,
-This script is structured as follows:
+and it is structured as follows:

 ### [RadialGraphics_prostate.m](FluenceGraphicalRepresentations/RadialGraphics_prostate.m)

+This script plots Figures 3c and 4c, under the function [data_operating.m](Data/data_operating.m) with t_diode = 10 ps and t_diode = 1 ps, respectively,
-This script is structured as follows:
+and it is structured as follows: